course-details-portlet

 Learning outcome

-• Design of universally designed digital interfaces
+• Designing universally designed interfaces for digital interfaces

-• Functional and perceptual patterns and components
+• Functional/behavioral-based and perceptual/brand-based patterns and components

 Learning methods and activities